 Answer: I could speak until tomorrow on that, but I am afraid I could say nothing clever.

-Question: Is there something you could tell us about Jungian model of Shadow in relation to the idea of Qliphoth?
+Question: Is there something you could tell us about the Jungian model of Shadow in relation to the idea of Qliphoth?

 Answer: Your observation is probably better than mine.
 Maybe it would be better if I started with that aspect.
-You must understand that when one teach, he has a great unknown before him.
+You must understand that when one teaches, he has a great unknown before him.
 I had to talk about abstract topics, but still to be at least a little concrete at the same time.
 I see that you are all excited about Qliphoth.
 It might be better to have one additional day.
 A Qliphoth idea is much better understood with beer and in Copacabana.
 We’ll talk about this further and deeper later on.
 I will stop at this point so we can have a good break on the beach.